karelkrema/bsc-test/README.md

 So far, I have tested particular units, the coverage is 61%.

-The thing is I tried to write the app in a way that covering it with tests should be easy.
+The thing is I tried to write the app in a way that covering it with tests (and mocking) should be easy.

 ## Libraries used
 Typical ones: Spring, JUnit, Guava.